 For $90 and $100 respectively, the Gold and Steelbook Gold Editions come with a season pass and additional in-game costume perks.
 The latter also features a steelbook case, three South Park postcards, and several lithographic prints.
 Going a step further, the Collector’s Gold Edition includes a few extra collectibles including the lithographic prints and a six-inch-tall figurine of “The Coon” character.
 This edition retails for $130.

-Exclusive to Amazon is a Special Edition that comes with a remote control Coon Mobile.
+Exclusive to Amazon is a the official website.that comes with a remote control Coon Mobile.
 It will retail for $190.
-Further details on the various editions of South Park: The Fractured But Whole can be found on the official website.
+Further details on the various editions of South Park: The Fractured But Whole can be found on

 The South Park sequel was originally set to release on December 6, 2016.
 In September, the game was pushed back for the first time into the first quarter of 2017, only to be delayed again shortly thereafter.
 Now that The Fractured But Whole has an official release date, all that is left to do is wait.